 Inclusive play that focuses on multiple disabilities

 There are many different impairments and even many ranges of abilities within those impairments.
 Unlike people with the same impairment are also impacted in different ways.
 We absolutely do not have a pool of wisdom.
-Most of our game development came through observations and conversations with special ed teachers, occupational therapists, medical practitioners, and, most importantly, the parents of special needs children.
+Most of our game development came through observations and conversations with additional support services, occupational therapists, medical practitioners, and, most importantly, the parents of special needs children.

 Free versus structured play

 Typically children with special needs are over-protected from opportunities.
 Interactives offer a fixed place on the playground where independence is encouraged.
 Because all of our interactives only have one button, almost all children can select their own games and make their own choices.
 This enhances essential motivation.
 Children with special needs in the cognitive domain thrive with our interactive playsets as they offer various challenges.
 It is vital to provide situations in which they can take the lead, experience free play, are motivated to seek new challenges (the interactive play equipment also give audio feedback), develop competence, and to let off steam.

 What about, for example, children with an Autism Spectrum Disorder?

 The level of disability varies greatly, but we at least want to give a few instances of how children with an Autism Spectrum Disorder play under, for example, our dance arch Sona.

 Many children with ASD under- or overreact to sensory stimuli such as sound.
 Sudden noises might upset them.
 Usually, there is also resistance to change.
 The Sona settings can be programmed so that music and games are predictable.
 Certain games on the Sona provide structure and give precise and short instructions.
 The Sona will tell them what happens next, which is appreciated by people with fragmented perceptions.
 It gives clearness to prevent undesirable behavior.